CaptainCooky/AltCodeHelper/README.md

 ## Requirements

 - **Operating System**: Windows 10 or later, macOS 10.12 or later, Linux (Ubuntu 18.04 or later)
-- **Python**: Python 3.6 or later (for running the source code)
+- **Node.js**: Node.js 12 or later (for running the source code)
-- **Tkinter**: Python's standard GUI package
+- **Electron**: Electron framework

 ## Contributing

 Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on the [GitHub repository](https://github.com/CaptainCooky/AltCodeTooltipUtility/tree/main).
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on the [GitHub repository](https://github.com/CaptainCooky/AltCodeHelper).

 ## License